-The book has an original voice and this familiar tone that made it feel more like the fourth book in a series than the first.
-Valentine holds nothing back about his thought processes and emotional state throughout, giving the reader an incredibly intimate view of the world through his eyes.
-The story reads lightning fast and is full of ridiculous and hilarious moments that made me see right away why Slater wanted to make it into a film.
+Love Stories has an original voice and a familiar tone.
+It feels more like the fourth book in a series than the first.
+Valentine holds nothing back about his thoughts and emotional state, giving the reader an intimate view of the world through his eyes.

-For more information, hop on over to Thrillville and check out Will’s virtual pulp fiction universe!
+For more information on Will Viharos other writing, hop on over to Thrillville and check out his virtual pulp fiction universe!